 The Israeli government employs them to screen refugees

-The Extremist Was Right: The Redekker plan is a fine example of this trope, literally having been made by a sociopathic racist, for sociopathic racists (it was an evacuation/battle plan for the notorious South African Apartheid government, in case black rebellion toppled the government and its cities).
+The Extremist Was Right: The Redekker plan is a fine example of this trope, literally having been made by a sociopath for sociopathic racists (it was an evacuation/battle plan for the notorious South African Apartheid government, in case black rebellion toppled the government and its cities).

 Gas Mask Mooks: Ever wonder what it felt like to be the mook?
 Ask Todd Wainio.
 The US Army brass made MOPP-4 chemical warfare gear the infantry uniform of the day at Yonkers, hoping to create the appearance of a uniform horde of military killing machines, ready and able to mow down the shambling horrors.
 Of course, to the actual troops on the ground, the result was "The boss is making me wear all this hot, heavy, movement-restricting junk.
-Clearly they've never tried aiming a rifle wearing this mask, or changing a magazine wearing these gloves, because this makes my job twice as hard."
+Clearly they've never tried aiming a rifle wearing this mask, or changing a magazine wearing these gloves, because this makes my job twice as hard", while allowing officers and civilian reporters to freely wear non-protective clothing.

 Genre Blind: The American general officers in command at the Battle of Yonkers take this to an extreme.